andrianalazana/skill-GoogleCalendar/README.md

 # Opsdroid skill Google Calendar
+A skill for Opsdroid that connects to your Google Calendar to display
+1. Your upcoming events
+2. Your events for a specific day

-A skill for Opsdroid that connects to your Google Calendar to display your upcoming events.
-Use this as a foundation for creating more Google Calendar skills, such as showing events for a specific day, and more!
+Use this as a foundation for creating more Google Calendar skills, such as adding new events, and more!

 ## Requirements
 - Have a Google account with Google Calendar enabled.